 I often use cookie crumble to top my coffee cakes, carrot cakes, cupcakes, and even cake pops.

 Here I’ll answer some commonly asked questions about leftover cookies you might have.

 No need to get disappointed when cookies are ruined.
 Unless they’re burnt, you can still follow my tips above to put your “ruined” cookies to good use.
-I suggest you breaking them up and adding them to your choice of desserts.
+I suggest you break them up and add them to your choice of desserts.

 To freshen up cookies that have gone stale, try reheating them.
 You can do so by placing them in the microwave for about 15 seconds or in a preheated oven for three to five minutes at 350°F.